Rifa'a at-Tahtawi: Life

+Islamic modernism

-Tahtawi is considered one of the early adapters to Islamic Modernism.
-Islamic Modernists attempted to integrate Islamic principles with European social theories.
-In 1826, Al-Tahtawi was sent to Paris by Mehmet Ali.
+Tahtawi is considered one of the early adapters of Islamic modernism.
+Islamic modernists attempted to integrate Islamic principles with European social theories.
+In 1826, Tahtawi was sent to Paris by Mehmet Ali.
 Tahtawi studied at an educational mission for five years, returning in 1831.
 Tahtawi was appointed director of the School of Languages.
 At the school, he worked translating European books into Arabic.
 Tahtawi was instrumental in translating military manuals, geography, and European history.
-In total, al-Tahtawi supervised the translation of over 2,000 foreign works into Arabic.
-Al-Tahtawi even made favorable comments about French society in some of his books.
+In total, Tahtawi supervised the translation of over 2,000 foreign works into Arabic.
+Tahtawi even made favorable comments about French society in some of his books.
 Tahtawi stressed that the Principles of Islam are compatible with those of European Modernity.

-In his piece "The Extraction of Gold or an Overview of Paris", Tahtawi discusses the patriotic responsibility of citizenship.
-Tahtawi uses Roman civilization as an example for what could become of Islamic civilizations.
-At one point all Romans are united under one Caesar but split into East and West.
-After splitting, the two nations see "all its wars ended in defeat, and it retreated from a perfect existence to nonexistence".
-Tahtawi understands that if Egypt is unable to remain united, it could fall prey to outside invaders.
-Tahtawi stresses the importance of citizens defending the patriotic duty of their country.
-One way to protect one's country according to Tahtawi, is to accept the changes that come with a modern society.

-At-Tahtawi, like others of what is often referred to as the Nahda, was spellbound by French (and Western in general) culture in his books.
+Tahtawi, like others of what is often referred to as the Nahda, was spellbound by French (and Western in general) culture in his books.
 Shaden Tageldin has suggested that this produced an intellectual inferiority complex in his ideas that aided in an "intellectual colonization" that remains till today among Egyptian intelligentsia.

-Work
+Tahtawi rejected socialism and the labour movement, while supporting Egyptian policies progressive for their time.

+Works

 A selection of his works are: